Residents stranded with no power and water in area cut off by lava in Hawaii

 Authorities are planning to airlift people out if the lava spreads farther and endangers the dozen or so holdouts.
 Some said they were staying because they had nowhere else to go, officials said.

+Three people were evacuated from an isolated part of the Kapoho community Sunday, according to the Hawaii Fire Department.

+A map shared by the US Geological Survey on Twitter Saturday afternoon showed the lava flow encroaching on the community of Kapoho and MacKenzie State Park.
+Both are at risk of being cut off as lava flows toward the ocean and blocks potential escape routes.

-At least 87 homes have been destroyed by the Kilauea volcano eruption in Hawaii in the four weeks since lava began flowing, Hawaii Civil Defense spokesman Talmadge Magno said Friday.
+At least 87 homes have been destroyed by the Kilauea volcano eruption in the four weeks since lava began flowing, Hawaii Civil Defense spokesman Talmadge Magno said Friday.

 The report of mounting damage followed a mandatory evacuation order issued Thursday night for a portion of the Leilani Estates subdivision in the midst of "vigorous lava eruptions" threatening homes, the Civil Defense said.